 Q2: Is medical beauty in Korea safe?

-A: Regular clinics are very safe; the key is to choose the right one.
+A: Regular clinics are very safe, but the key is to choose the right one.

 Safety indicators: